baydarn/reactive-form-angular/README.md

 # Department Selection Form

-This is an example of reactive forms in angular.
+This is an example for reactive forms in angular.

+First run **"npm install"** and then run **"ng serve"** to see the application in action.🚀

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.